FAQ: Can a heat map be created in ArcMap?

 The Kernel Density tool uses an algorithm to calculate density of point features around each neighborhood.
 The algorithm determines the default search radius (bandwidth), which allows for better weighting of highly dense points and smoother outputs.
 The following ArcGIS Help document, How Kernel Density works, further describes the tool.

-When using any of the tools, the selection of classification method is important as it can significantly affect the result of the heat map.
+Note: When using any of the tools, the selection of classification method is important as it can significantly affect the result of the heat map.
 It is important to select the best classification method suited to the data and the objective of the study.
 For more information about classification methods, refer to the following ArcGIS Help document, Classifying numerical fields for graduated symbology.

 Alternatively, Cluster and Outlier Analysis (Anselin Local Moran's I), Hot Spot Analysis (Getis-Ord Gi*), and Optimized Hot Spot Analysis from the Mapping Clusters toolset of the Spatial Statistics toolbox can create a heat map as well.
 The Optimized Hot Spot Analysis tool is only available in ArcGIS for Desktop 10.2 and later.